YashUppal/App-Academy/05-tdd-and-oop/NOTES.md

 - How to check if an object is an instance of a class using the instanceof operator.
 - How to debug common bugs when using classes in JavaScript
 - `this` keyword?
+- What the context of an arrow function is
+- How to define a class method using an arrow function
+- When to use arrow functions to define a class method